 Flycheck picks the first syntax checker from this list which exists and supports the current major mode, and runs it over the current buffer.
-When the checker has finished Flycheck whether it asks for a next syntax checker to run, and if so, runs the next syntax checker, and so on, until there is no more syntax checker for the current buffer.
+When the checker has finished, Flycheck looks for the next syntax checker to run, and if there is one, Flycheck runs the next syntax checker, and so on, until there is no more syntax checker for the current buffer.
 This process repeats whenever Flycheck needs to check the buffer according to flycheck-check-syntax-automatically.

-Important: Under some circumstances-for instance if the syntax checker is not installed-Flycheck automatically disables syntax checkers in the current buffer and will thus not even consider them in any future checks in the current buffer.
+Important: Under some circumstances-for instance if the syntax checker is not installed- Flycheck automatically disables syntax checkers in the current buffer and will thus not even consider them in any future checks in the current buffer.

-In the verification buffer these syntax checkers are marked as "disabled" just as if you had disabled them manually with C-c ! x, and likewise you can re-enable automatically disabled syntax checkers with C-u C-c !
+In the verification buffer these syntax checkers are marked as "disabled" just as if you had disabled them manually with C-c ! x, and likewise you can re-enable automatically disabled syntax checkers with C-u C-c ! x.